lsst-ts/tssw_developer_guide/doc/index.rst

 -----------

 * Create the ticket branch in the git repos
-  The branch should be named ``tickets/DM-12345``, where ``DM-12345 is the ticket number assigned by Jira.
+  The branch should be named ``tickets/DM-12345``, where ``DM-12345`` is the ticket number assigned by Jira.
   Once the ticket is pushed to GitHub it is automatically linked to the JIRA component ticket.

-  * No active development is ever done on the Master or Develop branches.
+  * No active development is ever done on the Main or Develop branches.

 * Write the code.
 * Write the unit tests.